ianaf100/Blockchain-Sim/README.md

 ## Setup

-To set up Blockchain-Sim, ensure you have `npm` installed, as well as `docker`.
+To set up Blockchain-Sim, ensure you have the following installed:
+- `npm`
+- `docker`

 There are two running servers for this project, an Angular front-end application and a Python web service back-end.